flavienbwk/book-devops/eng/README.md

 #### IAST

-_Interactive Application Security Testing_ (IAST), or "Interactive Security Testing of Applications" in French, encompasses tools that identify and diagnose security issues in applications, whether they're running or during the development phase.
+_Interactive Application Security Testing_ (IAST), encompasses tools that identify and diagnose security issues in applications, whether they're running or during the development phase.

 According to OWASP[^IASTOWASP], IAST tools are mainly designed for analyzing web applications and web APIs.
 However, some IAST products can also analyze non-web software.